manuel-uberti/manuel-uberti.github.io/_posts/2020-03-19-lockdown-beam-bm.md

 I rarely talk about.

 *Lockdown Beam* aims to be a series of small articles on packages that deserve more attention.
-I can’t tell now how long this series is going to run, though.
+However, I can’t tell now how long this series is going to run.
 I tend to use *all* the packages configured in my `init.el`, and most of them are fairly popular, so it’s not like digging obscure entries from the dust of my configuration.
 However, out of more than 100 packages, I am pretty sure I can